Nathaniel Byfield: Biography

-Nathaniel Byfield (1653 – June 6, 1733) was an American jurist and Speaker of the Massachusetts General Court.

-Byfield, first judge of the Court of Vice-Admiralty, was born in 1653, at Long Ditton, Surrey, England, the twenty-first child of Richard Byfield, rector there, and grandson of the vicar of Stratford-on-Avon.
+Nathaniel Byfield, first judge of the Court of Vice-Admiralty was born in 1653, at Long Ditton, a suburb in the Borough of Elmbridge in Surrey, England.
+He was the twenty-first child of Richard Byfield, rector there, and grandson of the vicar of Stratford-on-Avon.
 His father, as a member of the Westminster Assembly, helped to prepare the Westminster Shorter Catechism.
 His mother, Sarah Juxon, was, like many early New Englanders, 'nearly related' to an Archbishop of Canterbury, William Juxon.

 Byfield arrived in Boston in 1674 as a young man, and the next year married Deborah, daughter of Captain Thomas Clarke.
 Having been drafted to fight the Indians, he based a claim for exemption on XXIV Deuteronomy 5.
 At the close of King Philip's War he invested heavily in Rhode Island lands, becoming a settler at Bristol, Rhode Island, and living part of the time at Pappoosquaws Point better known in connection with Nathanael Herreshoff, the famous yacht builder.

 Byfield joined the Ancient and Honorable Artillery Company in 1679, was a member of the Massachusetts General Court in 1696 and 1697, and served as speaker in 1698.
 He was commissioner for forming the excise, and judge of probate for Bristol County, as well as of the Inferior Court of Common Pleas in Bristol and Suffolk.
-In June, 1710, he was suspended from the office of judge of probate 'for unmannerly and rude behaviour,' but resumed office in December, 1715.
-He was the first judge of the Court of Vice-Admiralty from 9 June, 1699, to 20 May, 1700, when Wait Winthrop obtained the place.
-Byfield threatened Winthrop and succeeded, through Governor Dudley, in securing his removal in 1701; he obtained the office for himself in December, 1703, holding it until 1715, and a third time from 1728 to 1733.
+In June 1710, he was suspended from the office of judge of probate "for unmannerly and rude behaviour," but resumed office in December 1715.
+He was the first judge of the Court of Vice-Admiralty from 9 June 1699, to 20 May 1700, when Wait Winthrop obtained the place.
+Byfield threatened Winthrop and succeeded, through Governor Dudley, in securing his removal in 1701; he obtained the office for himself in December 1703, holding it until 1715, and a third time from 1728 to 1733.